RiccardoScott1/postgres_text/article_long.md

 * Plural forms like "rats" are reduced to their singular form "rat".
 * Punctuation is ignored.

-#### assigning weights
+#### Assigning weights
 You can also **assign weights** to different parts of a document to indicate their relative importance in ranking search results.

 PostgreSQL allows you to label tokens in the `tsvector` with weights `A`, `B`, `C`, or `D`, where `A` is considered the most important and `D` the least.
-This is especially useful when your document has structured fields like a title, body, or keywords, and you want matches in more important fields (e.g., the title) to rank higher.
+This is especially useful when your document has structured fields/columns like a `title`, `body`, or `keywords`, and you want matches in more important fields (e.g., the title) to rank higher.

-**Example:**

 ```sql
 UPDATE documents SET fts_index =
   setweight(to_tsvector(coalesce(title, '')), 'A') ||